List of Monster Jam video games: Monster Jam Steel Titans

 Monster Jam Steel Titans is a Monster Jam racing game developed by Rainbow Studios and published by THQ Nordic in 2019 for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.
 A version for Google Stadia was released in December 2020.

+The game features an explorable offroad environment with desert and forest sections.
+A career mode features outdoor races as well as stadium events.
+Over 30 monster trucks are present.

 A sequel, Monster Jam Steel Titans 2, was released on March 2, 2021 for the same platforms.

 Monster Jam Steel Titans 2

 Monster Jam Steel Titans 2 is a Monster Jam racing game developed by Rainbow Studios and published by THQ Nordic for Google Stadia, Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One, with all versions releasing simultaneously in major global territories on March 2, 2021.
 It is the sequel to 2019's Monster Jam Steel Titans.

+Gameplay is similar to the previous Steel Titans, but the open world, career, and selection of monster trucks has been expanded.

+Monster Jam Showdown

+Monster Jam Showdown is a Monster Jam racing game developed and published by Milestone S.r.l. for Microsoft Windows, Nintendo Switch, PlayStation 5, PlayStation 4, Xbox One, Xbox Series, Steam, and the Epic Games Store, with all versions releasing simultaneously in major global territories on August 29, 2024.